pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 2. The `THETA` matrix is often ill conditioned, so the `((CTHETA') * Q * CTHETA)` calculation is bad.
 This statement stem from the fact that [squaring matrix with itself will increase its condition number](https://math.stackexchange.com/questions/1351616/condition-number-of-ata), where [the bigger condition number of a matrix is, the more ill conditioned it is](https://en.wikipedia.org/wiki/Condition_number).

-We can avoid both problem by reformulate the optimal control problem as a least-squares problem (you can refer to MPC textbook for full explanation):
+We can avoid both issues by reformulate the optimal control problem as a least-squares problem (you can refer to MPC textbook for full explanation):
 ![MPC Numerically robust formulation](Penurunan_Least_Squares.png "Click to maximize if the image rescaling make you dizzy")

 The MPC algorithm then can be described as (the source code can be found in "[mpc_least_square_engl](mpc_least_square_engl)"):